How come the Moon isn't invisible during a total lunar eclipse? And what is the Danjon scale? [Answer]

 For solar eclipse:

 P1 denotes the earliest time when the lunar penumbra touches Earth.
-This marks the start of partial eclipse on Earth.
+This marks the start of the partial eclipse on Earth.

 P2 denotes the earliest time when the whole lunar penumbra is cast on Earth.
 Not all eclipses have this phase because it is perfectly possible that some of the penumbra is cast into space during the whole eclipse process.